“Not only am I not kissing you now, but I’m never kissing you again.” She said it mildly, even pleasantly.

 The rest of the clique was similar, including the husbands and boyfriends and stray brothers and sisters.
 Sophia was barely their friend anymore because we lived forty-five minutes away, causing them to mostly ditch us years ago.
 They had complained about the distance if they came to us, likely never noticing that we did not complain when we went to them.
 They stopped coming to our parties.
 Then they stopped inviting us to theirs, which had always been at Amanda’s house.
 Some people live such sheltered lives that even a short journey like the one to our house seems crazy to them, and Sophia learned that she wasn’t important enough for them to go outside this comfort zone.
 We had both been offended, a friendship of nearly a decade ending.
 And then they’d invited us, out of the blue in 2012 when they learned we were expecting our first child, as were several of them, and suddenly they were friends again.
-I was not, still.
-I learned that I was just as ignored as I’d always been, and so I never went, but this was New Year’s Eve to ring in 2016, and so there I was.
+I was not, still, and so I never went, but this was New Year’s Eve to ring in 2016, and so there I was.

 The only nice one among them was Amanda, who had the same body style, hair (albeit it black), and pasty skin as Kate.
 But Amanda was the opposite of her.
 She was friendly, genuine and down-to-earth.
 Her husband and I had held one conversation in fifteen years, and when I’d told Sophia we’d talked for once, she had laughed and said that all the women always complained about how anti-social their husbands were.
 Sophia was the lucky one, they’d say, in having me.
 Part of me had been a little flattered, but I had mostly been surprised.
 If they thought I was so social, why did most of them avoid talking to me?

-I was usually crazy bored at these parties and only came to keep an eye on Dave because I knew Sophia wouldn’t.
+I was usually bored at these parties and only came to keep an eye on Dave because I knew Sophia wouldn’t.
 Sometimes I drank too much wine to help pass the time and because I was trying to make myself feel better about spending four hours with people I’d known for fifteen years but only having four conversations by night’s end.
 But for this New Year’s Eve, I drank little to make sure I’d drive home sober and avoid a ticket or worse.
 My son was old enough now to opt for playing with the other kids his age instead of me.
-I was left alone, feigning contentment with my isolation despite thirty people being all around me.
+I was left in isolation among thirty people all around me.
 I would have preferred to be anywhere else.